 Chinese MMFs are typically CNAV, although one VNAV fund was established in 2019.
 Chinese MMFs are mostly held by retail investors, although the share of institutional investors has been growing.
-MMFs can invest in bank deposits, repos, central bank bills and non-convertible debt with a maturity of up to one year, and in bonds, debt financing instruments of non-financial corporates and asset backed securities with a maturity of up to 397 days.
-They have liquid asset requirements of 5%.
+MMFs can invest in bank deposits, repos, central bank bills and interbank CDs with a maturity of up to one year, and in bonds, debt financing instruments of non-financial corporates and asset backed securities with a maturity of up to 397 days.
+They have a liquid assets requirement of 5% of NAV, with more stringent requirements if the ownership of fund shares is concentrated.